Ed Wade: Work as the Phillies GM

 During this period, Wade and the Phillies promised their fans and players that their economic commitment would improve when they completed the move from Veterans Stadium to Citizens Bank Park.
 On December 6, 2002, more than a year prior to the move to Citizens Bank Park, the Phillies signed free agent first baseman Jim Thome to a six-year, $85 million contract, fulfilling the team's promise to its fans that spending would increase.
 While still committed to building a core nucleus from within, the Phillies continued to acquire other veteran players under Wade's watch, including David Bell, Billy Wagner, Kevin Millwood, Jon Lieber, Eric Milton and Kenny Lofton.

 Prior to the 2004 season, Wade hired Charlie Manuel as manager, replacing Larry Bowa.
 Manuel went on to lead the Phillies to a World Series Championship in 2008, defeating the Tampa Bay Rays in five games.
 It was only the second World Series Championship in Phillies history, the other occurring in 1980 when they defeated the Kansas City Royals.

 After missing the 2005 playoffs by a one-game margin, Wade was dismissed and replaced by future Hall of Fame executive Pat Gillick.
 In Wade's eight seasons as VP/GM, the Phillies compiled a record of 643-652 (.497).
 However, in his final five seasons, the team went 426–383 (.527), the sixth-best record in the National League in that span.

-In the six years (2006–2011) immediately following Wade's dismissal, the Phillies, with mostly the core players drafted and developed during his tenure, posted a record of 558-414 (.555) and finished in first place in the National League East for four consecutive seasons (2007–2011).
+In the six years (2006–2011) immediately following Wade's dismissal, the Phillies, with mostly the core players drafted and developed during his tenure, posted a record of 558-414 (.555) and finished in first place in the National League East for five consecutive seasons (2007–2011).
 And, in 2008, the Phillies won their first World Series championship in 28 years.
 Gillick, Wade's successor, referred to the 2008 Champions as “Ed Wade’s team” during the post-victory celebration.
 The Phillies again went to the World Series in 2009, losing to the New York Yankees.
 From 2001 thru 2011, the Phillies put together a record of 984-797 (.555) with only one sub-.500 season (80–81 in 2002).